open-edge-insights/eii-core/README.md

 key.
 The `device` field in UDF config of `udfs` key in `VideoIngestion` and `VideoAnalytics` configs can either be changed in the [eii_config.json](build/provision/config/eii_config.json) before provisioning (or reprovision it again after the change) or at run-time via EtcdUI.
 For more details on the udfs config, check [common/udfs/README.md](common/udfs/README.md).

+**Note**: There is an initial delay of upto ~30s while running inference on `GPU` (only for the first frame) as dynamically certain packages get created during runtime.

 * For actual deployment in case USB camera is required then mount the device node of the USB camera for `ia_video_ingestion` service.
 When multiple USB cameras are connected to host m/c the required camera should be identified with the device node and mounted.